 Hockey was very much followed by my family.
 Oshawa was my home town and we had a connection to the Boston Bruins.
 Bobby Orr was a local hero who I met once at a track meet where we were both entered in the long jump.
 Ironically we were the first two jumpers not to qualify for the next stage.
 I then was introduced to him when I had moved to Haliburton and he was hired to work at a hockey camp.
 He was a great defensive player, but most noted for being the highest scoring defenceman.
 A real joy to watch.

 Like most youngsters I loved watching scorers.
 Gordie Howe played for Detroit and we didn't get to see him so much except for the playoffs and I became a fan of him.
 Many years later I met Gordie at a book promotion and had a private talk with him away from the crowds.
 Although slow to appreciate defense I did catch on.
-Stopping the offence, unlike with basketball was routine.
+Stopping the offense was routine in hockey.
 In reality a system was at least as important as an individual player, but then an individual could really stymie an effort and inspire his team mates.
 Two defensive players caught my attention Bill Gadsby of Detroit and Doug Harvey of Montreal and they were spectacular doing almost anything to throw themselves in front of the puck.

 The photo is from a biography of Bill Russell written by Murry R Nelson.